top of page

 When I started Status Apparel DC, I had a vision and a name.
 That was it.
 I had an idea, but no real blueprint—just passion, hustle, and a few designs I believed in.

-But over time, I realized: belief in your vision doesn’t cancel out the need for better systems, deeper listening, and real trial and error.
-In my journey experience has been my greatest teacher.
+As time went on, I learned that belief in your vision doesn’t cancel out the need for better systems, deeper listening, and real trial and error.
+In my journey, experience has been my greatest teacher.

-This journey has taught me more than any YouTube tutorial.
-I want to share a few things I wish I knew back in 2015—things that could’ve saved me time, money, and stress.
-If you're building your own brand, I hope this gives you something to stand on.
+Over the years, I found that the insights I gained were far more impactful than any YouTube tutorial.
+I want to share a few lessons that I wish I understood back in 2015.
+These insights could have saved me time, money, and stress.
+If you’re building your own brand, I hope this gives you a solid foundation to stand on.

 1. You’re Not Designing for Yourself

 You might love a hoodie, a colorway, or a logo.
-But the truth is: you’re not the customer.
+But the reality is: you’re not the customer.

-One of the biggest early lessons was learning to listen to the audience.
+One of the biggest lessons I faced was learning to listen to the audience.
+Here are some tips:

-→ Ask questions and ask for feedback from supporters.
+• Ask questions and request feedback from supporters.

-→ Don’t take slow sales personally..
-Continue working to improve.
+• Don’t take slow sales personally.
+Keep working to improve.

 2. Always Test Before You Invest

-Before you place a bulk order, test your product.
+Before placing a bulk order, test your product.

-→ Wear them.
-Wash them.
-You need to understand how your items hold up over time.
+• Wear them and wash them.
+This helps you understand how your items hold up over time.

-→ Check the fit on multiple body types.
+• Check the fit across multiple body types.

-Because nothing’s worse than getting a bulk order of something—and realizing the sizing is off, the fabric feels wrong, or the stitching doesn’t hit.
+Nothing is worse than receiving a bulk order only to find that the sizing is off, the fabric feels wrong, or the stitching doesn’t hold.
+Save yourself the regret.
+Get it right before committing.

 3. Your Vendors, Suppliers & Manufacturers Are Your Partners